ros-drivers/joystick_drivers/wiimote/README.md

 ## Wiimote_test.py
 The wiimote nodes depend on the CWiid library.
 This library is rather old and outdated.
 The newest wiimotes are not compatible with CWiid.
-This script verifies if they're any comptatible wiimotes present
+This script verifies if they're any compatible wiimotes present

 * Run the python script and turn on discoverable mode (pressing 1+2 or the sync button).